We ask you, humbly, to help us.

 under the cover of 'religious' belief."

-The US Supreme Court agreed to hear on the case, which had both religious freedom and
+The US Supreme Court agreed to hear a repeal of the case, which had both religious freedom and

 states rights aspects.
 In a landmark ruling, on 1997-JUN-25, they declared the act